Apappas97/Data-Cleaning-in-SQL/README.md

 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Y_N_After.png">
 </p>

-* Note that there are now more occurances when Yes and No are diplayed in the dataset due to converting Y/N to Yes/No.
+* Note that there are now more occurrences when Yes and No are displayed in the dataset due to converting Y/N to Yes/No.
 ## Identify and Delete all Duplicate Values from the Dataset
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/cte.png">
 </p>